awsdocs/amazon-connect-admin-guide/doc_source/troubleshoot-saml.md

 This error means that the user has successfully authenticated via SAML into the AWS SAML login endpoint\.
 However, the user could not be matched/found inside Amazon Connect\.
 This usually indicates one of the following:
 + The username in Amazon Connect doesn't match the `RoleSessionName` SAML attribute specified in the SAML response returned by the identity provider\.
 + The user doesn't exist in Amazon Connect\.
++ The user has two separate profiles assigned to them with SSO\.

 ### Resolution<a name="troubleshoot-saml-access-denied-resolution"></a>